 At the stroke of noon took a lazy walk from Kumartuli towards Ahiritola Ghat for the lunch food stop.
 Next to Bhootnath Temple lies a 65 years old unnamed shop with expertise on Litti Chokha.
 The shopkeeper sits on an elevated red cement floor with an embedded charcoal grill for roasting cute little dough of sattu filled litti.
+Roasting on charcoal adds earthiness and rustic flavour.
 Moreover, the shop is a makeshift arrangement under an old tree that looks like a temple itself.
 Hence locals call it is as Bhootnath Litti Chokha.
 The ghee drenched litti size served of sal leaves plate is much smaller than usual.

 Chokha is mashed potato with spices, onion, green chilli and coriander leaves.
 One can amp of the flavour of chokha with an accompaniment of pudina chutney.
 The littis have a smoky grill flavour, but the stuffing is very minimal with thick dough crust.
 At INR 40 for five pieces in a portion is decent pricing.
 However, not the best littis I ever had.

 The adjoining tea shop under same brand known for its tea.
 They became famous for gulabi and kesari tea.
 But these days, they are only focusing on masala tea.
 If you are there before the shop starts operation, witness an elaborate process about offering prayers to god.
 Dedicates the first tea batch to fire god – pour over clay oven.
 The masala tea worth INR 20 is excellent but beware of the tea stall owner who may behave erratically to the cameras.
 We spent an eventful couple of hours at the river bank, and now time to witness the final attraction of the Kumartuli.